 Verbatims are the traditional, time-honored, curriculum tool of CPE.
 In the verbatim seminar, one student brings a written record of a real-person interaction along with an analysis that the student has written about the encounter.
-Verbatims take on a variety of formats, e.g., Standard verbatim, case study, or pastoral care plan.
-Verbatims will be the primary means for clinical reporting.
-See page 106 in the handbook for instructions.
+Verbatims take on a variety of formats, e.g., standard verbatim, case study, or pastoral care plan.
+Verbatims will be the primary means for clinical reporting (106).